Safe Harbor History

 But last year, Doug Smith, 61, had a stroke, which led him and his wife, 57, to ponder the future.
 They said in a recent interview that they love their “boys,” but the slower pace and freedom of retirement beckoned.

 “I’m too old for this,” Doug Smith said.

 So they named a new Director to lead the privately funded academy’s second act.

 “We’re tired,” Robbie Smith said.
 “It’s time.”

 Robbie Smith is a licensed mental health counselor.
 Her husband is a licensed clinical pastoral counselor and an ordained minister.

 At Safe Harbor, located on the banks of the St. Johns River near Blount Island, boys ages 14 to 17 find direction via the Smith doctrine of structure and stability, discipline and caring.
 They learn maritime skills and receive vocational training while studying for their high school diploma.

 Some of the school’s 30 donated boats are used as sleeping quarters for the boys.
-Others are used in the school’s maritime career training program or for scuba-diving certification, one of the extracurricular rewards available for students who behave well and fulfill their responsibilities.
+Others are used in the school’s maritime career training program.

 The school has about 15 boys at any one time, mostly from the East Coast.
 Most stay a year, some as long as four.
 About a third of graduates enter military service and about 70 percent further their education after leaving.